parttimenerd/hello-ebpf/README.md

 It is evolving fast, you can already implement all examples and exercises from chapter 2.

+A sample project using the library can be found in the [sample-bcc-project](https://github.com/parttimenerd/sample-bcc-project) repository.

 Goals
 -----
 Provide a library (and documentation) for Java developers to explore eBPF and